tekktonic/up/documentation/api.md

 name|method|args: explanation.

 post|POST|text: Submit a new text post.
 Posts are currently just plain text, but with client support I would consider accepting markdown and converting between formats as necessary.
 The sizes involved (relatively small) mean that a simple query parameter ?text= should be sufficient.
+Returns a blank 200 if successful.

 timeline|GET|max: Fetch the most recent $max posts from the user's timeline, return them in the form of a JSON array ordered in reverse-chronological (newest first) order of post objects (defined later.)
 If no max is given the server should choose a sane default (configurable?)